Requirements to Drive for Lucky To Go: Get Started As A Driver Today!

 What are the requirements to drive for a ride-hailing company?

-- a Class 4 (restricted) commercial driver’s license issued in B.C.
+- a Class 4 (restricted) commercial driver’s licence issued in B.C.

 - a criminal record check